 Practical Reality

-- Maximum tax savings, flexible lifestyle: UAE (Dubai)
+- Maximum tax minimization, flexible lifestyle: UAE (Dubai)

-- Best value (low tax + low cost): Georgia for digital services, Paraguay for straightforward foreign income
+- Low-cost combination (low tax + low cost of living): Georgia for digital services; Paraguay for straightforward foreign income

-- Best Asia option: Singapore if you want a world-class city; consider Malaysia or Thailand if you want lower cost
+- Asia base: Singapore for a major financial centre; Malaysia or Thailand for lower cost

-- EU required: Cyprus for entrepreneurs taking dividends; Malta for a simpler non-dom setup
+- EU required: Cyprus for entrepreneurs drawing dividends; Malta for a simpler non-dom structure